jvelilla/dotnet_emit/doc/readme.md

 The class `CIL_CUSTOM_ATTRIBUTE_CONTAINER` hold custom attributes.
 Used to retrive attributes from .Net assemblyes.
 Generation is not supported.

+## Metadata

+The class `DNL_TABLE` tepresent tables that can appear in a PE file.

+The cluster `table` holds the tables and indexes used to register the metadata about the assembly.

+The class `PE_INDEX_BASE` is the base class for indexing, it defines the tag type tag type (which indicates which table the index belongs with) and an index value.

+The class `PE_TABLE_ENTRY_BASE` represent the base class for the metadata tables.

 ## PE_LIB
 This is the main to instantiate